aragon/protocol-dashboard/docs/CONFIGURATION.md

 ### MOCK_DATA

-To start the court dashboard with mocked data.
+To start the Aragon Protocol with mocked data.

 ### Assumed localhost ports